kencan7749/particles_detection_fsr/README.md

 [History]

+2021/02/20 KS reviewed

 2021/02/13 KS created v0.5

 # How to use

-This provides four steps to perform to train and evaluate this model.
+These repository provide four-step scripts to perform to train and evaluate this model.

 1. Preprocessing
 2. Training